-(1) It shall be unlawful for any person to stop, fill, dam, confine, pave, alter the course of, or otherwise interfere with any natural or constructed drain, or drainageway without first submitting a drainage plan to the Township and receiving approval of that plan.
+- (1) It shall be unlawful for any person to stop, fill, dam, confine, pave, alter the course of, or otherwise interfere with any natural or constructed drain, or drainageway without first submitting a drainage plan to the Township and receiving approval of that plan.
 Any deviation from the approved plan is a violation of this Ordinance.
-This section shall not prohibit, however, necessary emergency action so as to prevent or mitigate drainage that would be injurious to the environment, the public health, safety, or welfare.

-(2) No filling, blocking, fencing or above-surface vegetation planting shall take place within a floodway.

-(3) For an overland flow-way:

-(a) Silt screen fences shall not be permitted below the top of the bank of a

-(b) Chain link fences shall be permitted if the Township determines that the fence will not obstruct or divert the flow of water.

-(c) If a fence is removed by the Township for drain access or drain maintenance, the fence shall be replaced by the owner of the fence at the owner's expense.

-$(d) \qquad No shrubs or trees shall be planted below the top of the bank of a water$ body.
+This section shall not prohibit, however, necessary emergency action so as to prevent or mitigate drainage that would be injurious to the environment, the public health, safety, or welfare. - (2) No filling, blocking, fencing or above-surface vegetation planting shall take place within a floodway. - (3) For an overland flow-way: - (a) Silt screen fences shall not be permitted below the top of the bank of a water body. - (b) Chain link fences shall be permitted if the Township determines that the fence will not obstruct or divert the flow of water. - (c) If a fence is removed by the Township for drain access or drain maintenance, the fence shall be replaced by the owner of the fence at the owner's expense. - (d) No shrubs or trees shall be planted below the top of the bank of a water body. - (4) Shrubs, trees or other above-ground vegetation shall not be planted over the top of an underground storm sewer or over the top of the easement within which the storm sewer has been installed.